Table of Contents

-The availability of acetaminophen as an over-the-counter medication for fever and pain has contributed much to the prevalence of liver damage caused by drug toxicities.
+The availability of acetaminophen as an over-the-counter medication for fever and pain has contributed to the prevalence of liver damage caused by drug toxicities.
 Even among pregnant women, acetaminophen is the most commonly used pain reliever.
-The damage caused by the harmful acetaminophen metabolite N-acetyl-p-benzoquinoneimine or NAPQI causes massive hepatocyte damage and a subsequent cytokine storm may follow.
+The damage caused by the harmful acetaminophen metabolite N-acetyl-p-benzoquinone imine (NAPQI) causes massive hepatocyte damage, and a subsequent cytokine storm may follow.

 Manifestations of acetaminophen toxicity are nonspecific and can include nausea, vomiting, sweating, fatigue, and pallor.
 The management depends on the dosage of the drug taken and the span of time that has elapsed from ingestion.
 The most commonly used antidote for acetaminophen toxicity is N-acetylcysteine.

 |Hyperemesis gravidarum||Intra-hepatic cholestasis of pregnancy||Hepatic rupture||Pre-eclampsia||HELLP syndrome||Acute fatty liver disease of pregnancy|

 |N/v and dehydration in first trimester||Pruritis and jaundice in 2nd or 3rd trimester||Severe abdominal pain in 3rd trimester with shock||N/v; HTN, edema, seizures in 2nd or 3rd trimester, seizure makes the progression from pre-eclampsia to eclampsia||RUQ pain, n/v, HTN, in 2nd or 3rd trimester||Jaundice, RUQ pain, hepatomegaly in 3rd trimester|